 At around midnight on June 23rd, I was brushing my teeth and just about to head to bed when I heard my notification ringtone on my phone.
-I picked up my phone to check it out, and it’s a notification from the Amazon seller app telling me that my Amazon seller account has been suspended.
+I picked up my phone to check it out, and it’s a notification from the Amazon seller app — I had my Amazon seller account suspended.
 Initially I thought that this couldn’t be right.
-I login to my Amazon seller account to see what’s going on, and sure enough my account is suspended.
+I login to my Amazon seller account to see what’s going on, and sure enough, I had my Amazon account suspended.
 Receiving this derailed my plans for going to sleep right away, and I began to research how to get my account back to active.
 I will get into the details of that further in this post.

-Here is the notification that I received as the reason for my suspension (click to enlarge, same goes for all screenshots included in the post):
+Here is the notification I received when I had my amazon account suspended (click to enlarge, same goes for all screenshots included in the post):

 The ASINs in question from this notification were: B00FARK5BM, B0070SZM62, B0038ALXZ0, and B001GF5F9E.
 The last ASIN was a dog nail grooming tool, and is no longer available on Amazon.
 The common theme on these items is that they were either returned and marked as “item not as described” or the customers feedback indicated the item was not as described on the Amazon listing.
 With the exception of the 4th ASIN on the above list, I only had 1 return of each item.
 The 4th ASIN there were quite a few returns on, as I bought a liquidation lot of this item.
 I had sold a significant number before I realized the issue with the item.
 Amazon had previously blocked my ability to sell on that ASIN due to the return issue.

-Before we get into my appeal process, I want to share a few other screenshots from my account to show what my account health looked like.
+Before we get into successful amazon appeals, I want to share a few other screenshots from my account to show what my account health looked like before I had my amazon seller account suspended.
 First, here is a screenshot of my customer satisfaction report, you can view this by logging into your seller account, hovering over performance in the top center of the screen, and clicking: “customer satisfaction.”